 - butter - we highly recommend using real butter for this recipe.
 The texture is better and the flavor is better.

 - brown sugar - you'll notice the only sugar in this recipe is brown sugar.
-Brown sugar gives these the perfect texture and falvor.
+We tested this recipe and found that brown sugar gives these the perfect texture and flavor.
 Granulated sugar is only needed at the very end, when you will roll the dough balls into sugar.